 In this course, we will exploit, mitigate, and prevent vulnerabilities in software systems.
 We focus on (remotely) exploitable flaws and bugs in software designs and implementations through which an attacker can gain (more) control over a system (escalation of privilege, remote code execution, ...), or can gain unauthorized access to information.
 We study the root causes of design flaws and implementation bugs, and study how these can be exploited by an attacker to violate the confidentiality, integrity, and availability of a system.
+We will pay particular attention to bugs caused by the use of lower-level programming languages such as C and C++.
 We furthermore study how we can find vulnerable constructs in code during testing.
 We study and apply methods that allow us to create code that inherently contain less vulnerabilities.
 We compare different ways to mitigate the impact of attacks (potentially aided by extensions of the operating system), which includes preventing entire classes of attack.